DFE-Digital/find-a-tuition-partner/docs/decisions/0001-use-gpaas-hosting-environment.md

     * The primary search implementation
     * Data protection services
     * Identity tables
-* Application scaling - Scaled the application up to three instances and down through two to one instance with the `cf scale fatp-dev -i 2` command
+* Application scaling - Scaled the application up to three instances and down through two to one instance with the `cf scale national-tutoring-dev -i 2` command

 <!-- markdownlint-disable-file MD013 -->